 By the mid-1980's, Graham's clientele had grown to include magazines in USA, Japan, Germany and Australia, and especially Spain, where he was the founding photographer for Ciclismo a Fondo.
 His clients reflected the nationalities of the top racers back then - Pedro Delgado, Sean Kelly, Robert Millar, Paul Sherwen, Phil Anderson and Greg LeMond - a factor that Graham's readily acknowledges has helped his career.
 The domination by these racers, and the interest from his new clients, helped Graham break into the Continental 'clique' of cycling photographers, to the point where he was a regular on the circuit by 1987, the year when he first followed the Tour de France by motorbike and watched Stephen Roche win a superbly contested race.

-Graham is now established beyond the reputations of any one cyclist or nation of cyclists, and his clients include the UCI (the sport's governing body), Bicycling Australia, Cycle Sport, Ciclismo a Fondo, Velo, Cycling Weekly, 'RIDE Cycling review', New Zealand Road Cyclist, Velo News, as well as a host of web-sites.
-Graham is also engaged by many leading teams to provide their photography – including Radio Shack, Cofidis, Team Sky and Garmin-Cervelo - as well as several industry manufacturers like Trek, SRAM, Giro, Specialized and Pearl Izumi.
-Like many of his colleagues, Graham has his own web-site: www.grahamwatson.com, and readers can enjoy same-day race-coverage from over 160 days' racing a year.
-It is by far the most popular 'non-news'-based site in cycling.
+Graham established his reputation beyond any one cyclist or nation of cyclists, and his clients included the UCI (the sport's governing body), Cycle Sport (UK), Ciclismo a Fondo (Spain), Cycling Weekly (UK), 'RIDE Cycling review (Australia)', New Zealand Road Cyclist, Cycle Sports (Japan), as well as a host of specialist web-sites.
+Graham was also engaged by many leading teams and their sponsors to provide their photography.
+Graham photographed seven Olympic Games, from Barcelona in 1992 to Rio de Janeiroin 2016, but regards London 2012 as his career highlight because of the atmosphere and superb organisation.
+Like many of his colleagues, Graham has his own web-site: www.grahamwatson.com, and readers could enjoy same-day race-coverage from over 160 days' racing a year.
+Following Graham's recent retirement a special gallery has been added that features 1,000 images relating to Graham's 40-year career.

-Exhibits: Graham's work has been exhibited all over the world, most notably with 'Eyes on the Tour de France' an exhibition that visited Dublin in 1998 and London in 2007.
-Graham has held smaller exhibitions in Austin International Airport (2000), and in New York (2003).
-His last exhibition was in Geelong, Australia, during the 2010 World Cycling Championships.
+Exhibits: Graham's work has been exhibited all over the world, most notably with 'Eyes on the Tour de France' an exhibition that visited Dublin in 1998, London in 2007, and Leeds in 2014.
+Graham has held smaller exhibitions in Austin International Airport (2000), Boulder (2002), and in New York (2003).
+His last exhibitions were in Geelong, Australia, during the 2010 World Cycling Championships, and in Leeds during the Grande Depart of 2014.